“The future depends on what you do today – Mahatma Gandhi”

 - Make and adjust plans to manage change and transition (career management)

-Throughout their time at Astrea Dearne, students will undertake ‘Your Future’ lessons which include Careers and Work Related Learning activities.
+Throughout their time at Astrea Academy Dearne, students will undertake ‘Preparation for Adult Working Life’ lessons which include Careers and Work Related Learning activities.

 These lessons underpin the additional enrichment opportunities presented to our students throughout their school life.
 The Key Stage 3 focus is very much on decision making and employability skills and during Key Stage 4 this is built upon with students putting these skills into practice.
 During Years 7 to 11, all students will learn more about post 16 and post 18 options.